 \subsection{Edge Augmentation Algorithm}

 We propose the EA algorithm (Algorithm \ref{algorithm:biconnectivity_augmentation}) to solve the GTO problem.
 The algorithm is inspired by \cite{khuller1993approximation} but the key difference is that \cite{khuller1993approximation} concerns the sum of the costs of the edges, while we care about the maximum cost of the edges.
-The proof of correctness of Algorithm \ref{algorithm:biconnectivity_augmentation}, i.e., the proof that the augmentation set returned by Algorithm \ref{algorithm:biconnectivity_augmentation} biconnects $G(X)$ is similar to Lemma 4.6 in \cite{khuller1993approximation}.

 The EA algorithm takes as input a set of robot positions $X$ and the communication radius $h$.
 We assume that the $G(X)$ is barely connected.
 The objective of the EA algorithm is to select a set of edges, $E_a$, which are not present in $G(X)$ and augmentation of which makes $G(X)$ biconnected, such that the maximum weight of the edges of $E_a$ is minimized.

-In the EA algorithm, first we construct the BC-Tree, $T$, of $G(X)$ (Line 2) and initialize the set of candidate edges, $E_c$, as the set of all the edges that are not in $G(X)$ (Line 3).
+In the EA algorithm, first, we construct the BC-Tree, $T$, of $G(X)$ (Line 2) and initialize the set of candidate edges, $E_c$, as the set of all the edges that are not in $G(X)$ (Line 3).
 Next, we \textit{superimpose} all the candidate edges on $T$ (Line 4).
 Superimposing an edge $(i,j) \in E_c$ on $T$ involves finding the corresponding vertices of robot $r_i$ and $r_j$ on $T$ and adding an edge with cost $w(i,j)$ between the corresponding vertices.